hitherejoe/LeanbackCards/README.md

     <img src="images/icon_card.png" alt="Icon Card"/>
 </p>

+An icon card allows you to display a title/detail pair with an icon for visual representation.
 You can add an icon card in several ways:

 - By creating a new instance and setting it's properties programatically: